Nuttalliella: Distribution and ecology

 Nuttalliella namaqua has been observed in southern Africa, including Botswana, Mozambique, Namibia, Tanzania and South Africa, particularly the Karoo.
 The species' usual habitat is xeric shrubland, often being found in rock crevices or on the ground.

 N. namaqua is believed to have generalist host preferences, potentially weighted depending on life-stage The species been collected from mammals, reptiles and birds' nests.
 Genetic sequencing of blood found in N. namaqua show a wide diversity of lizard hosts.
 Larvae may feed more commonly on murid rodents, which is common to a number of African ixodid ticks.
 Nymphs and adults may more readily parasitise lizards, including geckoes, skinks and particularly girdled lizards (Karusasaurus and Cordylus spp.).
 Resolving the species life-cycle is challenging due to the elusive nature of the tick, in addition to the factor that the females feed rapidly, such that they are rarely found on-host.
 The species is also known from meerkats, hares and jackals, among others.

 Tick host preferences are fundamentally determined by ecological factors, and flexibility in host selection over time is an attribute of most tick lineages.
-Given that Nuttalliella predate the origin of mammals, a generalist strategy of parasitism is likely a major driving force in the longevity of the species, which has seen the species adopt mammalian hosts as necessary.
+A generalist strategy of parasitism is likely a major driving force in the longevity of the genus.